Somepalli-Venkatesh/Invigilation/README.md

-# Teacher Invigilation Tracking System
+#Invigilation Management System

-The **Teacher Invigilation Tracking System** serves as a centralized repository for securely storing and tracking invigilation records of teaching staff in an educational institution.
+The **Invigilation Management System** serves as a centralized repository for securely storing and tracking invigilation records of teaching staff in an educational institution.
 Authorized users can efficiently access and search the database for specific staff members' invigilation schedules and assignments.
 This digital solution eliminates manual paperwork, saving time and promoting transparency.

 ## Features
 - **Centralized Record Management**: Store all invigilation records in a secure, easily accessible database.